SALP Chapter 19

 "Ah, I'm..."

-Too tall and thick-limbed to be a woman, yet too slender by the standards of Hermea's knight order—which generally featured superior physiques—to be a man.
-Despite such an ambiguous build, the person emanated a dangerous feeling different from the violent, ominous energy she'd felt from Newbella's soldiers.
+Too tall and broad for what Lanthe's eyes called a woman, but too lean for the kind of body Hermea's knights wore as a matter of course.
+Despite this ambiguous frame, the person radiated a dangerous feeling different from the violent, ominous energy she'd felt from Newbella's soldiers.

-"I'm, I'm a member of Hestan Church.
+"I'm, I'm a member of the Hestan Church.
 I came to meet with the priest."

 She answered defensively, concealing her identity.

-That they didn't recognize her despite seeing her appearance meant there was a high probability this wasn't one of Vigo's subordinates.
-Hadn't all the knights in the castle recognized her as if they'd received instructions?
+That they didn't know who she was even after seeing her appearance likely meant they weren't Vigo's subordinate.
+Hadn't all the castle knights recognized her as if they'd received instructions?

 "A member?"

-They stepped even closer.
-The corner of their mouth lifted as if sneering.
+The person stepped even closer.
+The corners of the mouth lifted as if in mockery.

 "Where are you from?"

-"If you delay any further, you'll miss the meeting.
-You haven't forgotten that missing this meeting too means expulsion from the association?"
+"If you delay any longer, you won't make it to the meeting.
+You haven't forgotten that if you miss this meeting too, you'll be expelled from the association?"

 "I know."

-They softened the gaze that had seemed ready to pierce through Lanthe and exhaled deeply.
-But the threatening atmosphere hadn't completely disappeared.
+The person sighed deeply, softening the penetrating gaze that had seemed ready to pierce Lanthe.
+But the threatening atmosphere didn't disappear completely.

 "Hmm."